-Matthew Ray’s (“Ray”) cessation of employment with DISH Network (DISH) in 2015 caused Ray to file a lawsuit in the U.S. District Court for the District of Colorado.
+Matthew Ray’s (“Ray”) filed a lawsuit against DISH Network in 2015 in the U.S. District Court for the District of Colorado.
 In Ray’s lawsuit, “[he] asserted claims under the Fair Labor Standards Act, Colorado’s Wage Claim Act, and the Colorado Minimum Wage Act, as well as a common law claim for breach of contract.”
 DISH demanded that Ray arbitrate his claims pursuant to the arbitration agreement that Ray signed in connection with his employment.
 Upon their demand, Ray dismissed his case and filed a case with the American Arbitration Association in which he asserted four identical claims.
 The arbitrator concluded that he had jurisdiction to determine whether the arbitration agreement between DISH and Ray permitted a collective or class arbitration.
 Further, the arbitrator concluded that the arbitration agreement allowed for class or collective arbitration.
 DISH appealed the arbitrator’s conclusions to the court, seeking to vacate the decision.

 The District Court first had to decide whether the arbitrator had jurisdiction to decide the arbitrability of a class and collective action under the arbitration agreement between Ray and DISH.
 Although the court noted that normally the question of arbitrability is for the court and not the arbitrator to decide, by incorporating the AAA Commercial Arbitration Rules in the arbitration agreement in this case, the parties have evidenced a clear and unmistakable intent to allow the arbitrator to decide questions of arbitrability.
 Accordingly, the court found that the arbitrator did not exceed his powers in concluding that he had the jurisdiction to determine whether the agreement allowed for collective or class arbitration.